reikapika/jekyll-base/_posts/2017-04-16-question-1-favorite-least-favorite.md

 # Tell about how you made your site and why you chose the tools you did.

 - I used Jekyll to build this site.
 The reason I chose Jekyll is because I have a GitHub Page and it is powered by Jekyll, so I'd like to learn how Jekyll works.
 I installed Jekyll through RubyGems and it has a straightforward doc to follow through just as Netlify.
+I encountered the redirect challenge and I tried to put the redirects file under the site folder which is being deployed, but it didn't work the way I expected and I played with that file in different possible locations which still didn't work.

 # Could you give us a suggestion to improve this test or the job posting?